hithesh111/Hith100/README.md

 *Day 1 (15th August)*
 - Read a document about Vector Semantics, Dense and Sparse Vectors, Vectors and Documents, Words as Vectors, TF-IDF, Skip-Gram

+*Day 2 (16th August)*
+- Read a document about Neural Networks for language modeling, activation functions, the XOR problem and how neural networks solve it, Training Neural Nets, Cross Entropy Loss Function, Backward Differentiation on Computation graphs, Language Modeling using Neural Networks.